Everyone always talks about “problem resolution” & its importance in determining customer satisfaction.

 Or maybe I’ll tell you now…

-We were there to perform a feasibility study…with the eventual (desired?) result being that Citi’s behemoth MasterCard business would simply absorb DC’s operations in its existing infrastructure.
+We were there to perform a feasibility study…with the eventual (desired?) result being that Citi’s behemoth MasterCard business would simply absorb Diners Club’s operations into its existing infrastructure.

 A month earlier, we did a similar feasibility study of Citi’s Student Loans operations building in Rochester, NY.
 Yes, we determined that Student Loans could, indeed, be operated under the Citi MasterCard operations umbrella…-and several months later, it happened & the Rochester site was closed down.

-Apparently, the Chairman of Diners Club (Mr. Greenwalt?) caught wind of what Citi’s intention were & why we were actually there at his Englewood site.
+Apparently, the Chairman of Diners Club (Mr. Greenwalt?) caught wind of what Citi’s intentions were & why we were actually there at his Englewood site.

-The DC Chairman actually met us in the vestibule of the building & tried to read us the riot act!
+The Diners Chairman actually met us in the vestibule of the building to read us the riot act!